TheJoboReal/Noter/Uni/exam.md

 ### Exam

-The files initia_value_problem_funcs.h and print_table.h are created in class together with Andreas Skeem, Asge, Christian and Jacob
+The files initial_value_problem_funcs.h and print_table.h are created in class together with Andreas Skeem, Asge, Christian and Jacob

 #### Exercise 1